Looking Closely at the Growth Curve for EQRx Inc. (EQRX)

 EQRX’s Market Performance

-EQRX stocks went up by 9.79% for the week, with a monthly drop of -3.66% and a quarterly performance of 19.50%, while its annual performance rate touched -49.18%.
-The volatility ratio for the week stands at 10.91% while the volatility levels for the past 30 days are set at 12.33% for EQRx Inc. The simple moving average for the period of the last 20 days is 15.13% for EQRX stocks with a simple moving average of -16.81% for the last 200 days.
+EQRX stocks went up by 5.05% for the week, with a monthly jump of 9.63% and a quarterly performance of 11.94%, while its annual performance rate touched -53.82%.
+The volatility ratio for the week stands at 12.86% while the volatility levels for the past 30 days are set at 11.35% for EQRx Inc. The simple moving average for the period of the last 20 days is 1.09% for EQRX stocks with a simple moving average of -23.47% for the last 200 days.

 Analysts’ Opinion of EQRX